 NBIK17002U Introduction to Arctic Ecosystems

-The course will provide a broad introduction to how terrestrial and aquatic ecosystems in the Arctic have developed, are structured and will function under various environmental conditions as well as a deeper understanding of important groups of organisms, their life cycles, adaptations to arctic conditions and how they interact.
-The ecosystems responses to climate changes and to direct human activities (e.g., hunting, fishing, tourism and exploration of minerals) will be demonstrated and debated.
+The course will provide a broad introduction to how terrestrial and aquatic ecosystems in the Arctic have developed, are structured and function in relation to environmental conditions.
+The course will also provide a deeper knowlegde and understanding of organisms (microbes, plants and animals), their life cycles, adaptations to arctic conditions and how they interact.
+Examples of how ecosystems respond to climate changes and to direct human activities (e.g., hunting, fishing, tourism and exploration of minerals) in Greenland will be demonstrated and debated.

-The course addresses students and academics from any disciplines and a prior understanding of basic life sciences will be an advandtage.
+The course addresses students and academics as well as non-academics from any disciplines but a prior understanding of basic life sciences at high-school levels will be an advantage.
 However, care will be taken to implement a good understanding of basic biological terminology and approaches to enable the students a profound understanding of the arctic ecological processes and paradigms at an academic level.

-The course is structured with forth running lectures, theoretical/practical exercises and excursions to museum collections of minerals, flora and fauna.
-Invited guest lectures will provide insight to management and monitoring aspects.
-The students will furthermore be challenged through own (mandatory) presentations (individually and in groups) of relevant arctic issues.
+The course is structured with weekly lectures in combination with theoretical and hands-on exercises.
+Excursions and invited guest speakers will provide insight to management and monitoring aspects.
+The students will furthermore be challenged through own presentations (individually and in groups) of relevant arctic topics.

-Implications of climate changes on organisms and their interactions with the environment
+- How climate changes and environmental hazardsaffect organisms and their interactions

 - Strategies for management and monitoring in the Arctic ecosystem

-Describe the structure and function of terrestrial and aquatic Arctic ecosystem
+- Describe the complex nature of terrestrial and aquatic Arctic ecosystem

 Text books, primary literature (papers), reports, official